 We all have our struggles that we deal with.

 Most of us, if we are honest, have our “secret struggles” that we don’t like people to know about because it may ruin our perfect image we’ve created for ourselves on social media.

 If we were more vulnerable about our struggles, more people would realize that they are NOT alone and that help is real and HOPE IS REAL.

 Here is my recovery story:

-These past 2 years have been filled with making a LOT of amends, forgiving those who have harmed me and letting go of past mistakes.
+These days have been filled with making a LOT of amends, forgiving those who have harmed me and letting go of past mistakes.